As NCAA and Olympics start paying athletes, what happens to the amateur ideal?

 Lastly, Mr. Skyes says that athletes have the opportunity to take advantage of digital and social media to create a brand and reputation.

-“In order to be an elite, successful athlete, you need access to facilities, coaching, training, correct diet, all of those things,” Dr. Robinson says, and he adds that USOPC’s holistic view of supporting athletes does that.
+“In order to be an elite, successful athlete, you need access to facilities, coaching, training, correct diet, all of those things,” Dr. Robinson says, and he adds that the USOPC’s holistic view of supporting athletes does that.

 Who can afford to be an amateur?